openebs-archive/openebs-docs/docs/mongodb.md

 kubectl get pods
 ```

-Output will be similar to below one.
+Output will be similar to following one.

 ```
 NAME                  READY     STATUS    RESTARTS   AGE